soilwise-he/SoilWise-documentation/tech/docs/apis/apis-intro.md

 # Introduction

-Currently the following APIs are employed in the SoilWise repository:
+Within the first development iteration, the following APIs are employed in the SoilWise repository:

 - Discovery APIs
     - **SPARQL:** <https://sparql.soilwise-he.containers.wur.nl/sparql/>